DDQXZcp/PolyU_2020_sem2/EIE4433/readme.md

 Implement 7 techniques

+Write 10-15 pages literature review and use 1/4 to describe one technique

 ## Archive Film Defect Detection and Removal: An Automatic Restoration Framework

 The system is composed of mainly two modules: defect detection and defect removal